 \subsection{Annotation Methodology}

 We had annotators annotate rows of generations saved at different steps of the iteration.
 These were specifically steps that were multiples of 100 up to 1000.
-The 0th iteration was not shown because the generation always began from random noise.
-Annotators annotated 72 rows for which generation they liked best from the set of 10.
-All annotators were paid \$20/hr for as long as the task took them.
+The 0\textsuperscript{th} iteration was not shown because the generation always began from random noise.
+Annotators annotated 72 rows for which generation they most preferred from the set of 10.